JacobEberhardt/decentralized-energy-trading/documentation/protocols.md

 - Update architecture
 - Integration of VS and UC
 - Make GitHub repository private and invite responsible people
+- Component signing sensor data
+  - should also sign transactions and signature should be verified
 - Benchmarks
   - HW requirements: Would a RaspberryPi suffice?
     (other apporach: use HW-constraint and make network as high throughput as possible)